rapid7/le_node/README.md

    or the host with the port specified.
  - **port**: As above.
 This will default to 80 if `secure` is false, or 443 if it’s true.
+ - **debug**: Setting this to `true will enable debug logging with a default stdout logger.
+ - **debugLogger**: Use this to override default stdout logger.
+New logger must implement a `log` method.

 ## Log Levels